 The Mystery of the Rapture 1 Cor.
 15:51 CLICK TITLE FOR AUDIO

 So, I began searching the Scriptures and came across some interesting information.
-For one thing, I learned that we are made up of three parts: a spirit, a soul and a body (1 Thes 5:23).
+I learned that we are made up of three parts: a spirit, a soul and a body (1 Thes 5:23).
 When any man dies, saved or lost, his spirit goes to God (Ecc 3:21, 12:7).
 If he is lost, his soul goes immediately to hell (Luke 16:19-23).
-If he is saved, his soul goes immediately to heaven (2 Cor 5:6-8), unless he was saved in the Old Testament, in which case his soul went to Abraham’s bosom (Luke 16:19-22).
+If he is saved, his soul goes immediately to heaven (2 Cor 5:6-8).
+In the Old Testament, their souls went to Abraham’s bosom (Luke 16:19-22).
 His body is laid to rest in a grave, cremated, buried at sea, or whatever.

 Well, I had answered part of the question.
-Now, at least, I understood why people said at funerals, “he’s in a better place now.”
+Now, at least, I understood why people said at funerals, he’s in a better place now.
 Obviously, his soul is better off in heaven than it is stuck in this body (Phil.
 1:23).
 But, I was still left with the question of what happens to the body.
 So, I kept digging around in the Scriptures until I came across 1 Cor 15:50-55 and 1 Thes 4:13-18.
-And for the first time in my life, I saw that the grave is not the end for the body of a saved man.
+For the first time, I saw that the grave is not the end for the body of a saved man.

-1 Cor 15 shows us that because Christ bodily arose from the dead at his resurrection, we too will rise bodily one day.
-And, as his body lives forever, so our bodies are going to live for ever, as well.
-And thank God that we won’t be living in our bodies just the way they are, because they are going to change.
+1 Cor 15 shows us that Christ bodily arose from the dead at his resurrection.
+We too will rise bodily one day.
+As his body lives forever, so our bodies are going to live for ever, as well.
+And thank God that we won’t be living in our bodies just the way they are.
+Our bodies are going to change.
 God is going to “change our vile body, that it may be fashioned like unto his glorious body,” (Phil 3:21).
 We are going to end up looking just like Jesus (1 John 3:1-3).

-We cannot go to heaven in the bodies that we have now because “flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption,” (1 Cor 15:50).
+We cannot go to heaven in these bodies because flesh and blood cannot inherit the kingdom of God.
+Neither doth corruption inherit incorruption, (1 Cor 15:50).
 So, we have to be changed.
 And herein lies the mystery of the rapture.
-According to 1 Cor 15:51, “we shall not all sleep, but we shall all be changed.”
+According to 1 Cor 15:51, we shall not all sleep, but we shall all be changed.
 Here, sleep refers to death.
-The change that we will all undergo is necessary to remove the corruption from those who have already died and to remove the mortality from those who are still alive when the Lord returns (1 Cor 15:53-54).
-After the change, we will look like Jesus, we will never die, sorrow, cry or hurt (Revelation 21:4), we will have bodies of flesh and bones without blood (Eph 5:30-32, Gen. 2:23, and Luke 24:39), and we will be caught up off of the earth “to meet the Lord in the air: and so shall we ever be with the Lord,” (1 Thes 4:17).
+This change is necessary to remove the corruption from those who have already died.
+And God removes the mortality from those who are still alive when the Lord returns (1 Cor 15:53-54).
+After the change, we will look like Jesus.
+We will never die, sorrow, cry or hurt (Revelation 21:4).
+And we will have bodies of flesh and bones without blood (Eph 5:30-32, Gen. 2:23, and Luke 24:39).
+Moreover, we will be caught up off of the earth to meet the Lord in the air (1 Thes 4:17).

 The rapture is the ultimate victory over death and the grave for all Christians.
 Like Paul said, “death is swallowed up in victory.
 O death, where is thy sting?
 O grave, where is thy victory?”
 (1 Cor 15:54-55).
-Christians who have died will hear the shout of the Lord with the voice of the archangel and with the trump of God and we will rise (1 Thes 4:16).
-Christians who are alive, will never die (John 11: 25-26) but “shall be caught up together with them in the clouds, to meet the Lord in the air.”
+We will hear the shout of the Lord with the voice of the archangel and with the trump of God.
+Christians who have died will rise (1 Thes 4:16).
+Christians who are alive, will never die (John 11: 25-26).
+We “shall be caught up together with them in the clouds, to meet the Lord in the air.”